takuma1229/AttractingContributors-MusicAlbum/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # Goal
-Please write your favorite places in Nara below.
+Please write your favorite places in Japan below.
 1. Todaiji Temple